Where to Walk and Not Walk the Great Wall of China

 A couple on top of a hill with views over the hills

-Happy to be at the top, but nervous with the climb back down
+Happy to be at the top but nervous about the climb back down

 And Climbing Back Down?

-Deep breaths as we need to focus going down.
+Take deep breaths as we need to focus on going down.
 Do we descend frontwards or backwards?

-We descend back down the ladder, Maura spotting for each other and then turn halfway to descend frontwards through the narrow part of the ladder to the bottom.
+We descend back down the ladder, Maura spotting for us.
+Then, turn halfway to descend frontwards through the narrow part of the ladder to the bottom.

-Phew, we are both feeling amazed and questioning ourselves, “did we just do that?”
+Phew, we both feel amazed and question, “did we just do that?”

 What an adrenaline rush.